I recently purchased an Alexa device in order to connect it to my other smart home devices and control them via the Amazon voice assistant Alexa.

-Check to see if Alexa starts to responds again.
+Check to see if Alexa starts to respond again.

 Unresponsive Alexa devices are a more common problem than we think.
 If your Alexa is playing music, it may not hear you.
 Stop Alexa from playing on all devices so she can hear you say the wake word.